rifatHaqueGIT/dirstats/README.md

 ```
 $ ./dirstats test1
 ```
+## IMPORTANT

-You should only modify and submit the `getDirStats.cpp` file.
+Only modify and submit the `getDirStats.cpp` file.
+Your TAs will supply their own versions of the other files (such as main.cpp) to compile and test your code.